Pavel-Kravchenko/Rise_and_SINE/README.md

 # Rise and SINE

-The repository contains scripts for the analysis and plots generation for "Mechanisms of zygotic genome activation in totipotent mammalian embryos" Pavel Kravchenko and Kikue Tachibana. _Nat.
+The repository contains scripts for the analysis and plot generation for "Mechanisms of zygotic genome activation in totipotent mammalian embryos" Pavel Kravchenko and Kikue Tachibana. _Nat.
 Rev. Mol.
 Cell Biol_ (2024).

 0. RNA-Seq data loading and processing - ```sbatch_scripts```
 1. RNA-Seq analysis and figures generation (Figure 3, 4, S1A) - ```RNA_Seq_analysis_and_figures.Rmd```